 The pots have two benefits - (1) they provide a way to organize 14 herb plants, but the big plus (2) is they keep everything contained.
 Jumpers (like lemon balm) and runners (like mints) stay contained and keep to themselves.

 Mints don’t love life in pots and I often have to replace them.
 But I’m OK with that since they’re inexpensive and I’m not spending my summer pulling mint shoots out of the herb garden (or my lawn, and or flower gardens...).

 Building a Backyard Herb Garden

-Check out my post on how I installed the backyard herb garden.
+Want to know the details of how I built my herb garden?
+Check out my post for step-by-step on how I installed the backyard herb garden.

 Spring Herb Renewal